jenschlot/IBM-Bluemix-DevOps-Documentation/help/topics/academics/faq.md

 <a name="q4"></a>

 ###How can I learn more about the IBM Academic Initiative Program?
 [Visit](http://www-304.ibm.com/ibm/university/academic/pub/page/academic_initiative) the IBM&reg; Academic Initiative website or
 [download](public.dhe.ibm.com/common/ssi/ecm/en/ibf03007usen/IBF03007USEN.PDF) a brochure.

 <a name="q5"></a>

 ###How can I learn more DevOps?
 Download and read [DevOps for Dummies](https://www14.software.ibm.com/webapp/iwm/web/signup.do?source=swg-rtl-sd-wp&S_PKG=ov18162).
 This ebook defines DevOps and explains both how it encompasses the software delivery life cycle - from ideation and the conception of new business capabilities to implementation in production - and how it can bring competitive advantage through continuous delivery.

----
-###Free for you and your students

-You and your students can use many DevOps Services features at no cost.
-You can use agile tracking and planning and source code management through hosted Git or Jazz Source Control Management repositoriesYou can utilize free public projects with unlimited u.
-You can also use private projects for up to 3 users.

-If you’re interested in using Bluemix—IBM’s cloud platform— you and your students can sign up for a 30-day free trial that will let you take

-If you’re interested in learning more about our academic pilot program or want the latest information on special academic pricing plans for our more advanced features, please send an email to X with the best way for us to contact you.